 The other day I received a package in my mail with Aged Asiago Cheese PDO and another with Fresh Asiago Cheese PDO.
-The aged Asiago Cheese I happily used to make Mediterranean Bread with Aged Asiago Cheese, which is a fantastic rustic bread made without yeast.
+The aged Asiago Cheese I happily used to make Mediterranean Bread with Aged Asiago Cheese, a fantastic rustic bread made without yeast.
 How did the bread turn out using the Aged Asiago?
 One word for you, AWESOME!
 I loved using the Aged Asiago cheese and would use it again and again.

 What does it look like?
 That’s simple enough to find out by opening the Fresh Asiago PDO package…The cut cheese appears to be a white or very pale yellow color with holes that are marked and irregular looking.